marekventur/chrome.fm/README.md

 * Check the "developer mode" checkbox
 * "Load unpacked extension..." > choose folder with this repo

-Connecting the pluging to last.fm is a quite complicated at the moment, I'm hoping to improve that soonish.
-* Go to the options-page of the plugin
-* Click on the connect link
-* Authorize the app at last.fm
-* Go back to the options page
-* Wait for the confirmation
-* Go to Settings > Extensions and restart the plugin

 Please let me know if you have any feedback: marek@last.fm